Ever tried to make sense of a mountain of test scores and wondered if there’s a quick way to see the whole picture?

 Because the mean can be dragged by a single outlier, while the five‑number summary stays grounded.

 Imagine a class where most students scored between 70 and 85, but one prodigy hit a perfect 100.
-Practically speaking, the average jumps, suggesting the whole class performed better than it actually did.
-The five‑number summary, however, still shows you the minimum, the median, and the spread, letting you spot that lone high‑flyer without letting it distort the whole story That's the part that actually makes a difference..
+The average jumps, suggesting the whole class performed better than it actually did.
+The five‑number summary, however, still shows you the minimum, the median, and the spread, letting you spot that lone high‑flyer without letting it distort the whole story Practical, not theoretical..

 Real‑World Example: Exam 1010